Scriptim/TheMorpheusRedditBot/README.md

 ### Language

 All code, logging and documentation is in **English**.
-The **German** language is used for text that will be shown on Reddit as it addressed a German subreddit.
+The **German** language is used for text that will be shown on Reddit as it addresses a German subreddit.

 ### Restrictions